Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

   - Compute billing stops when paused
   - Storage billed at ~$0.12/GB/month

 In this project, processed **Parquet files** were loaded into the dedicated SQL database using **bulk load**.
-To optimize performance, the tables in the database were created with **Round-robin distribution** (ensuring even data spread across compute nodes), and a **Clustered Columnstore Index (CCI)** was applied by default, providing high compression and efficient analytical query execution on large datasets.
-After loading the data into internal tables, **Primary Keys** were introduced as **metadata** to provide schema clarity for downstream analysis (e.g., Power BI), without enforcing strict constraints, since Synapse Dedicated Pools are designed for **parallel, high-speed analytics**, not strict relational enforcement.
+To optimize performance, the tables in the database were created with **Round-robin distribution** (ensuring even data spread across compute nodes), and a **Clustered Columnstore Index (CCI)** was applied by default, providing high compression and efficient analytical query execution on large datasets. **Primary Keys** were added as **metadata** after loading, to provide schema clarity for downstream analysis (e.g., Power BI), without enforcing strict constraints, since Synapse Dedicated Pools are designed for **parallel, high-speed analytics**, not strict relational enforcement.

 **Query Example**
-- A query to get the top 5 best selling products (i.e., with highest generated revenue) [[View SQL File](https://github.com/Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/blob/main/SQL%20files/2_Dedicated_Query_2.sql)]
+- Example of a T-SQL query to get the top 5 best-selling products (i.e., products with highest generated revenue) [[View SQL File](https://github.com/Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/blob/main/SQL%20files/2_Dedicated_Query_2.sql)]

 <br>